trioadi/meta-custom/README.md

-Linux Custom Image for Raspberry pi board Yocto Project
+Yocto Project: Linux Custom Image for Raspberry pi board
 ==============================================================================

 This is the Linux custom image for raspberry pi3 board and yocto project kirkstone